 Need to Communicate

 Gray whales have the longest migration of any mammal, up to 22,500 km round-trip.
 In the eastern North Pacific, they travel from rich Alaskan feeding grounds to warm Mexican breeding and nursery areas.
-Their preferred coastal habitat exposes them to a wide spectrum of both naturally-occurring and man-made sounds which has the potential to interfere or mask their acoustic signals.
+Their preferred coastal habitat exposes them to a wide spectrum of both naturally-occurring and human-made sounds which has the potential to interfere or mask their acoustic signals.

 For marine mammals, especially whales, hearing constitutes their most important sense.
 If they can’t effectively communicate or hear natural sounds in their habitat they may not be able to orient their travel, find mates, avoid predators, and ultimately survive.
 Thus, whales must be able to overcome or circumvent noise.